-Vhi Insurance manages its own funds with the main objective of satisfying solvency requirements in line with the Company's Risk Appetite Statement.
-The Company prepares a Medium Term Capital Plan which is updated annually in line with the Board's Capital Management Policy.
-This includes the projection of own funds over a four year time horizon and aims to ensure that the Company continues to hold own funds within the preferred risk appetite range throughout this horizon.
+Vhi Insurance manages its own funds with the main objective of satisfying solvency requirements in line with Vhi Insurance's Risk Appetite Statement.
+Vhi Insurance prepares a Medium Term Capital Plan which is updated annually in line with the Board's Capital Management Policy.
+This includes the projection of own funds over a four year time horizon and aims to ensure that Vhi Insurance continues to hold own funds within the preferred risk appetite range throughout this horizon.